pulibrary/figgy/docs/technical/incident_scenarios/scheduled_downtime.md

 ### Where to distribute information for Read Only?
 - Email to affected stakeholders (see above)
 - #digital_library Slack Channel
-- Banner in the Catalog re: CDL downtime (coordinate with DACs)

 ### What to include in message
 - Date / time/ expectation